 Thank you for your interest in the above vacancy at Soar Valley College.
-Teaching Assistants can, and do, make an invaluable contribution to the achievement of our young people and we are seeking to recruit enthusiastic, hardworking individuals with excellent communication and interpersonal skills to join our excellent team in the new academic year.
-Our Teaching Assistant posts are temporary for one year in the first instance, as special needs provision is dependent on associated funding, but many are subsequently made permanent.
+Teaching Assistants can, and do, make an invaluable contribution to the achievement of our young people and we are seeking to recruit enthusiastic, hardworking individuals with excellent communication and interpersonal skills to join our outstanding team as soon as possible.
+Our Teaching Assistant posts are temporary for one year in the first instance, as special needs provision is dependent on associated funding, but almost all are subsequently made permanent.

-The post also offers opportunities to assume additional responsibilities for suitable candidates by contributing to, for example, Breakfast Club, if this is of interest (attracting additional remuneration).
+The post also offers opportunities to assume additional responsibilities for suitable candidates by contributing to our in-school tutoring programme after school hours if this is of interest (attracting additional remuneration).